cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 `BurnCoins` and `DelegateCoins***` methods, but for one there is no unique object capability token that controls access
 - just a simple string.
 So the `x/upgrade` module could mint tokens for the `x/staking` module simple by calling `MintCoins(“staking”)`.
-Furthermore, all modules which have access to these keeper methods, also have access to `SetBalance` negating any level of ocaps or even basic object-oriented encapsulation.
+Furthermore, all modules which have access to these keeper methods, also have access to `SetBalance` negating any other attempt at Ocaps and breaking even basic object-oriented encapsulation.

 ## Decision

-Starting from the work in [ADR 31](Protobuf Msg Services), we introduce the following inter-module communication system to replace the existing keeper paradigm.
+Starting from the work in [ADR 31](./adr-031-msg-service.md), we introduce the following inter-module communication system to replace the existing keeper paradigm.
 These two pieces together are intended to form the basis of a Cosmos SDK v1.0 that provides the necessary stability and encapsulation guarantees that allow a thriving module ecosystem to emerge.

 ### New "Keeper" Paradigm

-In [ADR 021](./adr-021-protobuf-query-encoding.md), a mechanism for using protobuf service definitions to define queriers was introduced and in [ADR 31](), protobuf service definition representation of `Msg`s was added.
+In [ADR 021](./adr-021-protobuf-query-encoding.md), a mechanism for using protobuf service definitions to define queriers was introduced and in [ADR 31](./adr-031-msg-service.md), a mechanism for using protobuf service to define `Msg`s was added.
 Protobuf service definitions generate two golang interfaces representing the client and server sides of a service plus some helper code.
-Ex:
+Here is a minimal example for the bank `Send` `Msg`.

 ```go
 package bank